William Bonin: May 1980

-June
+June 1980

-While at Bonin's home, Munro (who was bisexual) began a consensual sexual relationship with him.
-He accepted an offer of employment at Dependable Drive-Away.
-Munro later described his initial impression of Bonin as being "a good guy" and "really normal".
+In June, an 18-year-old vagrant Bonin had recently met, named James Munro, moved into Bonin's house, where the pair had a consensual sexual relationship.
+Munro later described his initial impression of Bonin as being "a good guy" who was "really normal".
 On June 1, Bonin informed Munro that he wanted them both to abduct, sexually assault, and murder a hitchhiker.

-A police investigation into Bonin's background revealed his extensive history of convictions for sexually assaulting teenage boys.
+At this time, the police investigation into Bonin's background revealed his extensive history of convictions for sexually assaulting teenage boys.
 St. John assigned a surveillance team to monitor his movements.
 They began surveilling Bonin on the evening of June 2 —one hour prior to Bonin and Munro discarding the body of Bonin's final victim.
-Hours earlier, Bonin and Munro encountered 18-year-old Steven Jay Wells on El Segundo Boulevard.
-Bonin and Munro enticed him into the van.
-According to the pair, upon learning Wells was bisexual, Bonin had consensual sex with Wells, before persuading him to go to his parents' house.
-There, the two continued having sex.
+Hours earlier, Bonin and Munro encountered 18-year-old Steven Wells on El Segundo Boulevard, and enticed him into the van.
+Bonin had consensual sex with Wells, before persuading him to go to his parents' house, then continued having sex there.
 (Note: Bonin's parents and older brother were on vacation, and therefore absent from the household at the time of Wells's murder.)
 Later, Bonin paid Wells $200 to allow himself to be bound with clothesline.
 Wells became suspicious of their intentions, and frantic.
 Bonin retreated to the kitchen, telling Munro they were both going to kill Wells.
 They then gagged and beat him in a hallway.
 Wells pleaded for his life, but Bonin strangled him to death.
 Bonin ordered Munro to retrieve a cardboard box, which the two placed Wells' body inside of, and carried to Bonin's van.

-Later, while driving to Butts' apartment Bonin informed Munro that he, Butts, and others had committed many of the "Freeway Killer" murders.
-At the apartment, Bonin invited Butts to view Wells' body in the van.
-Bonin then asked where he should dispose of the corpse.
-Munro later testified that Butts dissuaded Bonin from discarding it in the nearby canyons, and recommended discarding him near a gas station.
-They drove to a disused gas station in Huntington Beach, and discarded him there.
-The body was discovered five hours later, by two brothers who had parked nearby.
-Bonin and Munro returned to Bonin's house.
-Later that night, Bonin hinted to Munro (who was fearful for his life) that he should stay quiet regarding Wells' murder, or else face potential death.
+Later, while driving to Butts' apartment, Bonin informed Munro that he, Butts, and others had committed many of the "Freeway Killer" murders.
+At the apartment, Bonin invited Butts to the van to view Wells' body, and asked where he should dispose of it.
+Munro later testified that Butts recommended near a gas station.
+They drove to an abandoned station in Huntington Beach, and discarded Wells' body.
+It was discovered five hours later.
+Later that night, Bonin hinted to Munro, who was fearful for his life, that he should stay quiet regarding Wells' murder, or possibly face death.

+List of victims

+The following is a list of Bonin's murder victims, as described by investigators.
+Murders for which Bonin was convicted are bolded: